brunopiaui/preload-it/README.md

 # preload-it-extended

+This lib is a fork of the project [preload-it](https://github.com/andreupifarre/preload-it).

 A tiny 1kb JavaScript library for preloading assets on the browser via XHR2.
 It provides the ability to preload assets of different file types and composite progress events.

 ## Installing

 If you use npm, `npm i preload-it-extended`.
-Otherwise, download the [latest release](https://github.com/andreupifarre/preload-it-extended/releases/latest).
+Otherwise, download the [latest release](https://github.com/brunopiaui/preload-it-extended/releases/latest).
 The released bundle supports anonymous AMD, CommonJS, and vanilla environments.
 You can load directly from [unpkg](https://unpkg.com/preload-it-extended/).
 For example:

 ```html
 <script src="https://unpkg.com/preload-it-extended@latest/dist/preload-it-extended.js"></script>